davidreis97/Dockerlive/README.md

 ## DISCLAIMER

-This is an early version which is still under development.
-As such, some features may be unstable.

-Developed within the scope of the final thesis of a MSc in Informatics and Computer Engineering.
+This version of Dockerlive was developed within the scope of the final thesis of a MSc in Informatics and Computer Engineering.
+The most up-to-date version under active development can be found in this repository: https://github.com/SoftwareForHumans/Dockerlive

 ## REQUIREMENTS